 A termite inspection of a standard 3-4 bedroom house on a concrete slab should take between 1h 15m and 1h 30m.

-More time is required if there is difficulty accessing areas, or if the floor is a suspended floor.
+However, more time is required if there is difficulty accessing areas, or if the floor is a suspended floor.

 The inspector will need to get to all internal walls.

-We ask that you please move heavy furniture and stored articles off the wall to allow access behind them.
+Therefore, we ask that you please move heavy furniture and stored articles off the wall to allow access behind them.